EndNote is a reference management tool that enables you to produce professionally formatted references and bibliographies. It helps you to:

 The latest version of EndNote v20 (April 2021)

 If you are an existing EndNote user the latest version of EndNote v20 should now be available for you to install from the Software Centre.
-You will find some instructions on how to do this here, please follow these carefully.
+Please follow these installation instructions carefully.

 We recommend that all users of EndNote install the updated version as continuing to use older versions will result in compatibility and collaboration issues with other users.
 Please note that if you choose not to update to the new version for any reason, we will not be able to help troubleshoot problems related to the use of older versions.

-Knowledge and Library Services provides EndNote training to individuals and to groups and teams.
+Knowledge and Library Services (KLS) provide EndNote training to individuals and to groups and teams.
 Training can either be face-to-face or via Teams.
 For more information, visit our Information Skills Training page.
+You can also use this link to view the training slides for an Introduction to EndNote.

 Saving and backing up EndNote libraries

-EndNote is more stable and you are less likely to encounter technical issues if libraries are worked on locally on computer hard drives, rather than on the H drive (or any shared drives).
-Further information and guidance on saving and backing up libraries can be found here.
+EndNote is more stable and you are less likely to encounter technical issues if libraries are worked on locally on computer hard drives, rather than on a shared drive.
+Further information and guidance on saving and backing up libraries can be found in our EndNote backup instructions.

 Using EndNote in Teams